Undergraduate Loans

 Federal Work Study

-Federal Work-Study is a campus-based program with funds from the Department of Education.
+Federal Work Study is a campus-based program with funds from the Department of Education.
 The FWS Program provides funds that are earned through part-time employment to assist students in financing the costs of postsecondary education.
-Students may pursue on-campus job opportunities through our Career Services office.
+Students may pursue on-campus job opportunities through the Office of Career Development.